w3f/polkadot-wiki/docs/learn-scams.md

 - Private messages sent to you over Telegram, Twitter, and other social media - admins or employees will never contact you.
 - "Giveaways" advertising that you "send us some DOT/KSM, we'll send you double back".
+- Sites where you need to enter your seed phrase in order to "sync" your account, claim tokens, unblock a transactions etc.
 - Emails asking for DOT/KSM private keys/seeds/etc., posing as a member of any of our teams.
 - Scammers will take official videos, add "giveaway" text around it so that it looks like the giveaway is supported by Polkadot, Web3 Foundation, Parity, or another well-known entity.